 Our Spanish Ambassadors at St John & St James play a vital role in developing the whole school’s cultural understanding of the Spanish language – they use our school newsletter to share weekly key words, phrases and facts about Spanish speaking countries across the globe.

-Through Years 3 to 6, the pupil’s work is collated each lesson – examples are displayed and celebrated in class floorbooks and on shared area displays, whilst speaking and listening activities are recorded and uploaded to each child’s Seesaw journal.
-Additionally, knowledge recalls are used at the beginning of every Spanish lesson across Key Stage 2; this enables prior learning to be reinforced and ensures that any misconceptions are addressed as soon as possible.
+Across Key Stage 2, the pupil’s work is collated each lesson –examples are displayed and celebrated in class floorbooks and on shared area displays, whilst speaking and listening activities are recorded and uploaded to each child’s Seesaw journal.
+Spanish Ambassadors lead on a revision task at the beginning of each lesson, which allows for a knowledge recall to be used; this offers a good opportunity to reinforce prior learning and address any misconceptions that arise.

 The pupils are also encouraged to take part in self and peer-assessment opportunities against specific assessment criteria to encourage them to reflect on their own strengths and next steps.